-5.25.2 Support of OAM-based 5GLAN group management
+5.25.2 Support of OAM-based 5G VN group management

-5GS supports 5G LAN-type service as defined in clause 4.13.8 of TS 23.502 [3].
-5G LAN-type service includes the 5GLAN group management that can be configured by a network administrator.
+5GS supports 5G LAN-type service as defined in clause 5.28.
+5G LAN-type service includes the 5G VN group management that can be configured by a network administrator.

-The parameters for 5GLAN group is defined in TS 23.502 [3] clause 4.15.6.7.
+The parameters for 5G VN group is defined in clause 5.28.

-The 5GLAN group parameters about a UE may be configured in subscription data of the UE and delivered together with other subscription data by the UDM towards the AMF, SMF, and PCF.
+The 5G VN group parameters about a UE may be configured in subscription data of the UE and delivered together with other subscription data by the UDM towards the AMF, SMF.